-We can instill the spirit of cleanliness in our children.
+We can instil the spirit of cleanliness in our children.

 By maintaining proper community sanitation and hygiene, we have the option to create a clean, healthy and dynamic India.

-What are the other things in your mind that we could do to imbibe the spirit of swachchta or clealiness?
+What are the other things in your mind that we could do to imbibe the spirit of swachchta or cleanliness?

 If you like this post, please consider following the blog.